I keep seeing an error message that says something about an exception.

 Unsupported system specifications

 Since there are a number of possible causes for assertion and exception errors, some basic troubleshooting is required in order to identify the reason for the issue.
 Please make sure to follow all of the steps listed below in order until the error message is resolved.
-If you complete all of the troubleshooting instructions and the error message persists, please see the instructions on files required to report the problem to Technical Support.
+If you complete all of the troubleshooting instructions and the error message persists, please see the instructions on files required to report the error to Chief Architect Technical Support.

 To troubleshoot these errors

 The first step to troubleshooting an error in any program is to make sure that your computer meets the minimum system requirements for running the software.

 The minimum and recommended system requirements for running the current version of Chief Architect can be found on our System Requirements page.

 Discontinued version System Requirements can be located in the Knowledge Base.
 Please see the appropriate article below for your version of the software.

 If you discover that your computer does not meet the minimum system requirements, you should consider upgrading the computer hardware, or purchasing an alternate system that does fulfill the requirements.